acubeLab/k2tree/README.md

 ```

 ### Converion to/from k2tree representation

-The executable `k2comp.x` is used to compression and decode a single matrix to/from a k2tree representation.
+The executable `k2comp.x` is used to compression and decode a single matrix to/from a k2tree representation, run them without arguments to get basic usage instructions
 ```
 Usage:
 	  k2comp.x [options] filename